 Art Teachers Attend SCC WorkshopArt teachers Jan Baumgardner (BES), Nate Bolby (MVES), Natalee Palmer (LES), and Erica Jordan (JHS) attended a Teacher Make-It Night held at the Society for Contemporary Craft in the Strip District of Pittsburgh.
 They were taught the techniques, processes, and safety guidelines of Metal Enameling and firing the metal pieces in an enameling kiln.
 The teachers made reversible pendants that were taken home that evening.

-Mrs. Page created a 2-D collage of human figures from various Renaissance and Medieval artworks.
+Novel Art at Ligonier LibraryArt Teachers, Erica Jordan and Lindsey Page both submitted art pieces to the Ligonier Library's Novel Art Fundraiser.
+The purpose of the fundraiser was to re-purpose old books to recreate something new.
+This is the second year these teachers submitted pieces to this fundraiser show.
+The proceeds will purchase iPads for student use .Mrs.
+Jordan created two submissions.
+The first is a hand-painted paper mache bowl with a quote around the edge.
+It it titled "Books Are the Soul to the Universe".
+The second is a decoupaged pair of wearable shoes titled, "A Shoe Story".Mrs.
+Page created a 2-D collage of human figures from various Renaissance and Medieval artworks.
 It is titled "Figures in Contrast."
 The figures were cut and arranged to create a contrast of light against dark values in order to emphasize the forms used in the work.
 The figures were then adhered to a large wood panel using mod podge and acrylic glazing techniques.
 The surface of the collage has a rough texture when felt because of the chosen application of the mod podge and acrylic paints..
 The frame is made out of torn book spines which were then painted with acrylics to create a pattern and nailed to the wood panel.
 The artwork is display ready with sturdy wiring.

 Iron Crafter CompetitionOn April 10, 2015 four 9th grade arts students of Mrs. Jordan's participated in Pat Catan's Iron Crafter Competition and took first place out of five teams!!
 The four students that participated were Emily Weaver, Sami Kibe, Grace Rosenbaum, and Ryssa Ezykowsky.
 All participants were asked to design a unique tote bag and had to include the "secret ingredient" of pom-poms.
 The team decided to do a holiday theme with each girl interpreting a different holiday while still incorporating pom-poms.
 "The girls did a great job working together as a team while keeping their work area neat and tidy," said one judge that set our team above the others.
 Each girl received a $20 gift card and the Mrs. Jordan received a $100 gift card to use in the Art Room.
 We were also awarded the Iron Crafter Trophy to place in our display cases at the Junior High.
 Congrats to the crafters!!

 5th Annual Pumpkin Decorating FundraiserThe Junior High Art teachers sponsored a pumpkin decorating fundraiser for the school.
 Teachers and staff were asked to decorate a real or fake pumpkin.
 The following week students bought tickets for the pumpkin they liked the best; in hopes of winning the pumpkin to take home.
 The Junior High is lucky to have so many talented teachers and staff that decorated these unique pumpkins.
 All the proceeds went to support the Junior High Permanent Art Collection.

 2014 Third Grade Art Symposium